 - It is highly advised that you register your concept with the WGA prior to submitting, however it is not required.
 Script Pipeline will not share your idea with anyone unless you’re chosen as a finalist and give us explicit permission to do so.

-- Previous Script Pipeline writers (Workshop, contest finalists, etc.) and former Great Movie Idea entrants are welcome to submit.
+- Previous Script Pipeline writers and former Great Movie Idea entrants are welcome to submit.

-- Goes without saying, but the concept must be WHOLLY ORIGINAL and not based on an existing franchise.
-In other words, don’t send us the next Lord of the Rings installment.
-Come up with your own fantasy/adventure epic.
+- Goes without saying, but the concept needs to be WHOLLY ORIGINAL and not based on an existing franchise.
+In other words, don’t send us the next Avengers installment.
+Come up with your own epic story.